Khanom kho: Taste

 Lonely Planet describes the taste of khanom kho as follows:

 The outer coating of grated coconut is rich and oily, and so fresh it has a natural crispness to it.
 The wrapping, made of just water and sticky rice flour, is soft and slightly sticky.
 The sweetness of khanom kho comes only from the inside, where a piece of palmyra palm sugar is planted, and provides a nutty caramel flavour and a little crunch.
 A hint of saltiness added to the outer shreds of coconut, enhances the flavour of the sweet core.

 Ingredients

 Khanom kho are made from glutinous rice flour, palmyra palm sugar, grated coconut, salt, butterfly pea flowers or purple food coloring, and pandan leaves for coloring.

 Similar desserts

 Khanom tom and khanom kho are two of many steamed or fried sweet flour dumplings found across Asia.
-These include the modak from India, kuih kochi from Malaysia, Guo Zi from China, nom plae ai from Cambodia, yomari from Nepal, and kangidan from Japan.
+These include the modak from India, kuih kochi from Malaysia, Guo Zi from China, num plae ai from Cambodia, yomari from Nepal, klepon from Indonesia, and kangidan from Japan.